ln-markets/api-python/README.md

 ## Usage

-You can import rest class from LNM_Python_API
+You can import rest class from ln_markets
 ```
 from ln_markets import rest
 ```